huiwang/codingame-scala-kit/README.md

 - Stay in my favorite IDE [Intellij](https://www.jetbrains.com/idea/)

 This kit achieves the above goals through a source code Bundler which assembles source codes from different packages and files into a single one.
-Once we remove the constraint limiting us to code in just one file, we can organize our codes better and make them more reusable.
+Once we remove the constraint limiting us to code in just one file, we can organize our codes better and make them  reusable.

-With continuous building/running feature in SBT, we can generate a uber file as long as code is modified.
+With continuous building/running feature in SBT, we can generate a uber file as soon as code is modified.
 Thanks to CodinGame Sync, the generated bundle can be synchronized to the online IDE automatically.

 # How it works